KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 * Why would a user want this product/service?
 * What user need will the product satisfy?

-## Idea Maze
-Competitive analysis
-* Who are competitors?
-* How does their product compare?
-* What behavior/expectations by uses might be transferable?

 ## High Level Value Proposition

 ## Users